+Within the context of functional-on-scalar linear model, in this paper we propose a supervised principal component regression method that directly incorporates the association information between the response and the predictors.
+Our development leverages a new notion of the expected integrated residual sum of squares to account for the functional nature of the response.
 Computationally, the proposed method can be formulated as a sequence of sparse generalized Rayleigh quotient problems with orthogonality constraints.
-Due to the nonconvex objective functions and constraints, solving them is often computationally intractable. \citet{Witten2011} proposed a majorize-minimization algorithm to solve a related problem, the linear discriminant analysis, in a sequential manner.
-The proposed algorithm generally has slow computational convergence unless the within-class covariance is assumed to be isotropic.
-Moreover, the global convergence of a majorize-minimization algorithm to the optimal solution cannot be guaranteed generally.
-To overcome this computational challenge, we reformulate the proposed method into a simultaneous penalized linear regression problem, which is convex and much faster to solve.
-This simultaneous approach avoids possible error propagation in the sequential procedure and thus may achieve better numerical stability.
-We also allow the dimensionality of the covariates to grow at an exponential order of the sample size.
-Theoretically, we show that the reformulated problem can recover the same subspace.
-Moreover, specific to the bandable class of the covariance matrix of the covariates, we establish non-asymptotic error bounds for the proposed estimators.
-Unlike recent developments on sparse generalized Rayleigh quotient problems \citep{Witten2009, Witten2011, tan2018sparse, Guan2022} that solve a nonconvex optimization problem, our method instead solves a convex linear regression problem with the $\ell_1$ regularization, which significantly alleviates the computational burden.
+Due to the nonconvexity, solving such problem is often computationally intractable. \citet{Witten2011} proposed a majorize-minimization algorithm for a related problem, which is the linear discriminant analysis, in a sequential manner.
+Their algorithm generally has slow computational convergence unless the within-class covariance is assumed to be isotropic.
+Moreover, the global convergence to the optimal solution cannot be guaranteed generally.
+Recent advances have also been made in solving nonconvex sparse generalized Rayleigh quotient problems \citep[e.g.][]{ tan2018sparse, Guan2022}.
+However, these methods either only compute the leading projection direction, or still proceeds in a sequential fashion, which may entail considerable computational costs, especially for large dimensions.
+Additionally, a sequential procedure possibly lead to error propagation and estimation results may be numerically unstable.
+To alleviate such computational burdens, we reformulate the proposed method into a convex penalized linear regression problem, which can solve multiple supervised principal components simultaneously and further enables much faster computation.